Sasch's Blog #2: 82 Furry Friends, "Feeding Time," and a Little Hammock Wonder on Corfu

 “Keep the poop away, keep the shelter clean all day” ;-)

-It's a bit strange for the mind at first – and I am definitely NOT the dog expert – to enter an enclosure where a 30–40 kg dog is growling and barking at the fence.
-But as soon as you're in there with strengthened conviction, silence falls.
-And yet... eyes open!
+At first, it’s quite odd for the mind – and I am certainly NOT the dog expert – to enter an enclosure where a 30-40 kg dog is growling and barking at the fence.
+But as soon as you enter with strengthened conviction, silence falls.
+And yet… keep your eyes open!
 Never lose eye contact with the dogs.

-Finally, the water buckets are refilled with fresh water as needed.
-This process repeats 365 days every morning with currently 82 furry noses.
-During Corona times, there were over 150.
+Finally, the water buckets are refilled with fresh water if needed.
+This process is repeated 365 days every morning with currently 82 furry friends.
+During Corona times, it was over 150.

-Vet visits, neutering, maintenance work, buying food and medicine, as well as waste disposal complete the daily routine.
+Vet visits, castrations, maintenance work, buying food and medication, as well as waste disposal round off the daily routine.

-Finally, one of the most wonderful tasks comes: preparing adopted dogs for transport to their new homes... chipping, vaccinating, grooming, and wishing them a good journey.
+Finally, one of the most wonderful tasks: preparing adopted dogs for transport to their new homes… microchipping, vaccinating, grooming, and wishing them a good journey.

-The joy of being able to contribute to the preservation of this shelter and its four-legged residents for a long time has already been worth every kilometer cycled.
+The joy of being able to contribute to the long-term survival of this shelter and its four-legged residents has already been worth every kilometer cycled.

 Barely two days passed.
-I had "settled in" one of the enclosures with my hammock, including underquilt, when a long-time shelter employee asked me if I would like to spend the upcoming time in an apartment nearby FOR FREE?
+I had "settled in" one of the enclosures with my hammock including an underquilt,...

-Actually, I had been looking forward to the nights in the hammock, as I sleep extremely well in it.
-But an oven, a shower, and a place far away from barking, I gladly accepted this incredible offer.
-Completely strangers caring for you...
-I could hardly believe it!!
+I had actually been looking forward to the nights in the hammock, as I sleep extremely well in it.
+But I gladly accepted a stove, a shower, and a place away from barking through this incredible offer.
+Complete strangers who care about you… I could hardly believe it!!

-Move completed, shopping done for the coming days – and so I explored the surrounding area by bike.
-Oh, how glad I am to be traveling by bike!
-With all these incredibly delicious baked goods that I fall victim to almost daily here, I would argue that the upcoming kilometers to Tuscany would otherwise be no fun.
+Move done, groceries bought for the coming days – and so I explored the surrounding area by bike.
+Oh, how glad I am to be cycling!
+With all these incredibly delicious baked goods that I almost daily fall victim to here, I would argue that the soon-to-be-cycled kilometers to Tuscany would otherwise not be enjoyable.
 But thanks to the activity, the pounds are dropping and my fitness is increasing! ;-)

-At 06:50, the first rays of sunshine come over the mountain, and I'm already in the saddle to greet the day in Lefkimmi – a place not far from my apartment – with a cappuccino in hand.
-I love to witness LIFE awakening in a foreign place.
+At 6:50 AM, the first rays of sun come over the mountain, and I'm already in the saddle, ready to greet the day with a cappuccino in hand in Lefkimmi – a town not far from my apartment.
+I love being able to witness LIFE awakening in a foreign place.

 Looking back at the first days of this adventure and everything that has happened so far, my anticipation for the coming days grows.